kanokarob/Dragonkind-Evolved/README.md

 - Periodically attacks a player with a Sonic Boom attack
 - Converts the ground to various Sculk blocks as it flies

+**Frost Dragon**
+- Breath Clouds give extreme Slowness + Slow Falling
+- Converts the ground to snow and ice as it flies
+- Periodically summons igloos
+  - They can appear either around the Exit Portal, around up to 3 random players, or around up to 3 random End Crystals
+  - They break on their own after 15 seconds
+  - When they break, players trapped inside, or directly outside, will be damaged.

 **Dragon Tyrant**
 - Breath Clouds give Wither + Weakness
 - Periodically summons Wither Skeleton Servants